-- Preserve the integrity of the Town and its way of life by providing guidance for protection of the original land use pattern and historic character of the community - Enhance the Town's destiny future by preserving historic resources through thoughtful adaptation of housing stock and conservation of the natural landscape - Protect and improve the economic_and intrinsic value of both the privately-owned property and the property and resources held in common - Create an awareness of Washington Grove in adjacent jurisdictions and support planning requirements throughout the State
+- Preserve the integrity of the Town and its way of life by providing guidance for protection of the original land use pattern as reflected by the and historic character of the community (as defined in the National Historic Designation) and as influenced by the evolving culture of the community - Enhance the Town's future by preservingPreserve historic resources through thoughtful adaptation of housing stock and conservation of the natural landscape - Protect and improve the economic and intrinsic value of both the privately-owned property and the property and resources held in common - Create anExpand awareness of Washington Grove in adjacent jurisdictions and provide opportunities for discourse and exchange - support-Support planning requirements throughout the State

 Integral to the value of the commons is the "sense of place" described in the nomination form for inclusion on the National Register for of Historic Places.
 That character is a unique composite of setting, historic legacy, and community life that is strong yet vulnerable to gradual erosion on many fronts.
 The threats are both from without, in the form of ever encroaching urbanization, and internal in the form of diminished communal contribution and physical integrity.
 The Town recently updated the nomination to better define the landscape elements and more recent historic periods as a means of strengthening the document as a basis and guide to preserving its historic integrity.
-The Development and Preservation Strategies element of the Plan - Section 9 - contains descriptions of the character-defining features identified in the nomination, the roles they play in the Town's heritage and recommendations for their preservation
+The Development and Preservation Strategies element of the Plan - Section 9 contains descriptions of the character-defining features identified in the nomination, the roles they play in the Town's heritage and recommendations for their preservation